Note: My Web pages are best viewed with style sheets enabled.

 NOTE: Keys from the RSA-only keyring should be signed only by other RSA v.3 keys.
 Keys on the DSS/DH keyring may be signed by both RSA and DSS/DH keys.

-- Each participant is responsible for uploading the keys he or she signed to a public key server.
-This should be completed by 1 February (one week after the party).
+Each participant is responsible for uploading the keys he or she signed — if the owners gave permission to do so — to public key servers.

 30 November 2008